 Adsorption and membrane processes are investigated for carbon capture applications.
 Breakthrough and isotherm experiments are carried out to investigate the kinetics and material capacities.
 Simulations using Grand Canonical Monte Carlo are carried out to assist in sorbent design.
 Similar models are used to investigate gas (CO2, methane, water) transport in nanoporous systems of coal and gas shale.

-Faculty: Jennifer Wilcox, Tony Kovscek, Mark Zoback
+Faculty: Bill Mitch, Tony Kovscek, Mark Zoback